NoahChaffin123/blog/_posts/2023-12-10-Service-to-the-World-Project-Reflection-and-Experience.md

 **Skills and Talents in Social Change Work:**

 Our collaborative effort to construct a functional seating chart for Hendrix College's Commencement required a fusion of various skills and talents.
 The ability to navigate web development tools, effective communication, and attention to detail emerged as paramount in our social change work.
-It became evident that the amalgamation of our distinct strengths—Colten's coding prowess, Ian's organizational finesse, and my knack for problem-solving—formed the backbone of our success.
 This experience illuminated the importance of recognizing and leveraging individual talents within a team setting, reinforcing the idea that collective skills propel social change.

 **Effectiveness of Social Change Approaches:**